jlumpe/jlumpe-gambit-lab-nb/experiments/211109-ncbi-representative-genomes/readme.md

     * `assembly-summaries.tar.gz` - tarball of all assembly summaries in JSON format.
   * `211206-pw-dists/`
     * `pw-dists.h5` - Full pairwise distance matrix in HDF5 format.
+  * `211207-get-taxonomy/`
+    * `taxa.csv` - Table of taxa in filtered taxonomy tree.
+    * `genome-taxonomy.csv` - Taxonomy assignments for genomes.
+Matches rows of `genomes.csv` output
+      by first experiment.
+	  * `primary_taxid` - Same as `taxid` column of base table but with taxid merges resolved.
+	  * `species_taxid` - Taxid of species ancestor.
+	  * `use` - True if this genome was used in generation of taxonomy tree and should be included in future experiments.

 * `gs://helical-song-136517/data/genomes/211109-ncbi-representative-genomes/`
   * `fasta/` - gzipped sequence files.